-All dioceses, church institutions, Provinces and NST are expected to have completed PCR2 by the end of 2020.
-The separate IR reports will be collated into a single overview report by the PCR2 Project Manager for dissemination to the National Safeguarding Steering Group and the House of Bishops, with relevant content being supplied to the Independent Inquiry into Child Sexual Abuse.
-This is likely to be in the first half of 2021.
+Once the separate PCR2 Reports are completed and received from all settings by the PCR2 Project Manager, an overview report will be completed for dissemination to the National Safeguarding Steering Group and House of Bishops.
+Relevant content (ie specific to children) will be supplied to the Independent Inquiry into Child Sexual Abuse.
+This is likely to be in the second half of 2021.

 Using the claim form (click to download) on completion of the process.

 The Archbishops’ Council has agreed to match up to a maximum of £30,000 of diocesan costs or 50% of the total (whichever is the smaller) on PCR2.
 Claims should be submitted on completion of the PCR2 process..